C++ and C for Python¶

 files that

 pybind11 supplies are installed to the specified location.
-It’s not needed to
+It is not necessary

 in the CMakeLists.txt